Share this page...

 What are Dotted Notes?

-For Grade 1 music theory, you only need to understand what happens when we add one dot.
-Notes with dots are called dotted notes.
+For Grade 1 ABRSM music theory, you only need to understand what happens when we add one dot.
+Notes with dots next to them are called dotted notes

-(For Grade 1 Trinity, you'll only be tested on dotted minims (dotted half notes)).
+(For Grade 1 Trinity, you’ll only be tested on dotted minims (dotted half notes).
+At Grade 2 Trinity dotted crotchets (dotted quarter notes) are introduced.

-Dots are always placed on the right side of the note head.
+Dots are always placed on the right-hand side of the note head.

 A dot makes a note (or rest) longer by 50%.
 Or, in other words, a dotted note is equal to itself, plus half of itself.

-Let's say a crotchet (or "quarter note" in the USA) is worth one beat.
+Normally, a crotchet (quarter note) is worth one beat.

 If we add a dot to the note, its length is increased by 50% (the note plus half its length).